gatsbyjs/gatsby/docs/docs/static-folder.md

 ---
-title: Using the Static folder
+title: Using the Static Folder
 ---

 In general, every website needs assets: images, stylesheets, scripts, etc. When using Gatsby, we recommend